History > Ship Transport to Kronstadt, Russia in 1766

 Approximately 20 people who were part of families that settled in Norka were aboard this ship.

-Under Emperor Peter the Great, the city of Arkhangelsk became a center of shipbuilding.
+Under Emperor Peter the Great, Arkhangelsk became a shipbuilding center.
 As a result, the ships built there were often named for settlements in that region.
 Arkhangelsk is located on the Severnaya Dvina River.
 Under Peter the Great, the fortress of Novo-Dvinka (New Dvinka) was built 15 kilometers from Arkhangelsk.
-In honor of this fortress, the ship Novaya Dvinka was named.
+The ship Novaya Dvinka was named in honor of this fortress.

 Approximately 20 people who were part of families that settled in Norka were aboard this ship.

-Under Emperor Peter the Great, the city of Arkhangelsk became a center of shipbuilding.
+Under Emperor Peter the Great, Arkhangelsk became a shipbuilding center.
 As a result, the ships built there were often named for settlements in that region.
 Arkhangelsk is located on the Severnaya Dvina River.
 Under Peter the Great, the fortress of Novo-Dvinka (New Dvinka) was built 15 kilometers from Arkhangelsk.
-In honor of this fortress, the ship Novaya Dvinka was named.
+The ship Novaya Dvinka was named in honor of this fortress.

 Slon (Elephant)

-The Russian pink Slon (Elephant) arrived at Kronstadt on July 19, 1766 under the command of Midshipman Sergey Panov carrying 398 colonists in total.
-Nearly 200 people that were members of households that later settled in Norka were aboard this arrival.
-The Slon also made an earlier arrival in Kronstadt on May 27th and a later arrival on September 13th.
+The Russian pink Slon (Elephant) arrived at Kronstadt on July 19, 1766, under the command of Midshipman Sergey Panov, carrying 398 colonists in total.
+Nearly 200 members of households that later settled in Norka were aboard this arrival.
+The Slon also arrived earlier in Kronstadt on May 27th and later on September 13th.
 No Norka colonists are known to be on the other voyages.

 The attentive reader can vividly imagine how 398 colonists and crew were placed on this small ship during the several weeks of the voyage.